conrad-krueger/Personal-Projects/Probability/README.md

 python moreSuccessful.py user

-Short: This program develops confidence intervals on a list of player's population proportions of a Bernoulli event (ideally skill-based), compares player's point estimates and indicates if there is statistically significant evidence to suggest that not all proportions are the same using Chi-squared Hypothesis Testing,  and if there is evidence, isolate which differences in the player's point estimates are statistically significant using the Marascuilo Procedure.
+Short: This program develops confidence intervals on a list of player's population proportions of a Bernoulli event (ideally skill-based), compares player's point estimates to indicate if there is statistically significant evidence to suggest that not all proportions are the same (Chi-squared Hypothesis Testing), and if there is evidence, isolate which differences in the player's point estimates are statistically significant using the Marascuilo Procedure.

 Long: Willing to ruin friendships by having statistically significant evidence that one is better than their friends at a skill-based game (which is also a Bernoulli event).
 This is the program to run.
 A hypothetical scenario: